htpractice/ht-study/GIT/GIT_INTRO.md

 # INTRODUCTION
+- Git is a distributed version control system.
+It is a tool used to manage the project’s source code history.
+- The characteristics of Git are as follows:
+    - Provide strong support for non-linear development
+    - Are fully distributed
+    - Can efficiently handle large projects
+    - Have a simple design
-- Understanding the two types of Git repositories—local and remote—and the stages of files within a local repository.
+- There are two types of Git repositories—local and remote—and the stages of files within a local repository.
 - Team members can create their own local repositories and pull data from the remote repository to start working on a project.
 - Changes made by team members can be pushed to the remote repository to keep both local and remote repositories synchronized.